IntersectMBO/governance-scripts/docs/2025-budget-withdrawals.md

-# Intersect 2025 Budget Treasury Withdrawals
+# Draft --  Intersect 2025 Budget Treasury Withdrawals

 Here we intend to document the scripts used within the technical processes of building and verifying the treasury withdrawal actions.

 ## Steps